V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

         print('Invalid choice')
 ```

-We can see that we have two choice, the first is to enter a new hostname with maximum 30 characters, which is then saved inside the `hostname`variable :
+We can see that we have two choice, the first is to enter a new hostname with maximum 30 characters, it is then saved inside the `hostname` variable :

 ```python
 hostname = 'bababooey'